noxabellus/mod-engine-cpp/readme.md

   - Definition priority is load order, later loads overwrite earlier loads
   - Automatic reloading of assets when source files are modified
   - Utilizes exceptions to prevent crashes from loading improperly formatted assets
++ Memory leak detector:
+  - Tracks all nonstatic allocations to determine if anything is leaked by the program
+  - Indepth memory debug compilation mode gives stack trace for all leaks